Skip to content Skip to navigation menu

 Step 1

-Now you have fitted the whole tiles, you’ll need to cut and fit the edge tiles.
+Now you have fitted your whole tiles, you’ll need to cut and fit the edge tiles.
 Start by measuring the gap between each whole tile and the wall, allowing 5mm for the tile spacer.
 You should measure each individual tile because walls are often not straight, so don’t assume the gap is the same along the whole wall length.

 Tile-A-Floor-Step-16.jpg